 - Always use a walking device (cane, walker, crutches) if your physical therapist instructs you to use one.

-- Use the knee immobilizer, if you have a procedure on your knee and it is a part of your care plan.
+- Use the knee immobilizer or brace, if you have a procedure on your knee and it is a part of your care plan.

 - If you fall without a staff member, please report the fall immediately so the nurse can assess you to ensure no injury occurred.